-Colgate Red Folder

-Guidance and resources on how to respond to, support, and refer students in distress

-Statement of Purpose

-The Colgate Mental Health Advisory Board has adopted and modified best practices from other institutions to bring this booklet - based on the Red Folder Initiative launched by the University of California in 2012 - to Colgate.
-The Red Folder serves as a quick reference guide to mental health resources for faculty and staff and provides a framework of compassion for supporting students in distress.
-Colgate faculty and staff are in a unique position to demonstrate compassion for these students and to assist them with connecting to appropriate resources.
-The framework in this booklet highlights how to recognize symptoms of student distress, respond appropriately and with compassion, and how to identify appropriate referrals to campus resources.
+Colgate Red Folder Guidance and resources on how to respond to, support, and refer students in distress Statement of Purpose The Colgate Mental Health Advisory Board adopted best practices from other institutions to bring this booklet - based on the Red Folder Initiative launched by the University of California in 2012 - to Colgate.
+The Red Folder serves as a reference guide to mental health resources for faculty and staff and provides a framework of compassion for supporting students in distress.
+Colgate faculty and staff are in a unique position to demonstrate empathy for students and to assist them with connecting to appropriate resources.
+The framework in this booklet highlights how to recognize symptoms of student distress, respond appropriately and compassionately, and how to identify appropriate referrals to campus resources.
 College students may feel alone, isolated, and even hopeless when faced with academic and life challenges.
-Students exhibiting concerning behaviors in your presence are likely to have difficulties coping with life stressors.
-Trust your instincts, say what you see, show your care, and follow up if a student leaves you feeling worried, alarmed, or threatened.

-Colgate faculty and staff interact with students on a daily basis and are therefore able to observe student behavior over a period of time.
-Learning the symptoms of distress will allow you to recognize them when they surface with your students, and the framework of compassion will allow you to act in a caring and proactive way.
+Students exhibiting concerning behaviors in your presence are likely to be experiencing difficulty coping with life stressors.
+Trust your instincts, say what you see, show that you care, and follow up if a student leaves you feeling worried, alarmed, or threatened.
+Colgate faculty and staff interact with students on a daily basis and are, therefore able to observe student behavior over a period of time.
+Learning the symptoms of distress will allow you to recognize them when they surface within your students.
+This framework of compassion will guide you to act in a caring and proactive way.
 In this booklet, you will find: